zain-bin-arshad1/ror_pratice/README.md

 # README

-First rail application.
-Test repo
+First rail application. working on Db

 Things you may want to cover: